 - trauma to gum tissues, such as a sports injury

 - partial dentures that don’t fit right

 - genetics-some people are born with gums that are thin or weak

-• prominent tooth roots or attachment muscles that can push gums out of place
+- larger-than-normal tooth roots or attachment muscles that can push gums out of place

 - smoking and using any kind of tobacco

 If gum recession is caused by partial dentures that don’t fit right, your dentist can adjust or remake them for you.

-If recession is advanced, a gum graft may be needed.
-A graft is when a thin piece of gum tissue is taken from another place in the patient’s mouth and attached where the gum tissue has receded.
+If your recession is advanced, a gum graft may be needed.
+A thin piece of gum tissue is taken from another place in your mouth and attached where the gum tissue has receded.
 Once the graft heals, it covers the exposed tooth root.

-Care after treatment
+Care after your treatment

 If you have a gum graft, your dentist will tell you how to care for your gums.
-This may include using a special mouthrinse or changing what you eat.
+This may include using a special mouthrinse and changing what you eat.
 A bandage or dressing may be placed over the graft to help it heal.

 To help your gums heal after surgery:

-• Avoid smoking or using any kind of tobacco.
+- Avoid smoking or using any kind of tobacco.

-• Do not drink alcohol.
+- Do not drink alcohol.

-Gum recession photos courtesy of Dr. Bernard W. Murray.
+Gum recession photos courtesy of Dr. Bernard W. Murray

-Patient education content ©2016 American Dental Association.
+Patient education content ©2017 American Dental Association.
 All rights reserved.
 “ADA” and the “ADA” Logo are registered trademarks of the American Dental Association.